Kiothi

 Kiothi is a traditional mancala game played by the Meru people in Kenya.
 The word "kiothi" simply means "to place" (i.e., placing the seeds in the pits).
-This mancala is closely related to the Enkeshui and the Giuthi mancalas, respectively played by the Maasai and the Kikuyu.
+This mancala is closely related to the Enkeshui and the Giuthi mancalas, respectively played by the Maasai, the Kikuyu and Embu people.

 Rules

 The Kiothi board is 2x10, i.e., 2 rows of 10 pits each.
 Each player owns a row and 30 seeds.
 At game setup, seeds are placed in the 5 rightmost pits of each player's row, 6 per pit.
 Before the game starts, anyway, each player can take the seeds from one of his pits and distribute those seeds freely on the board (including in the opponent's pits).

 At his or her turn, the player takes all the seeds from one of his pits and relay-sows them counterclockwise.
 When the last seed is dropped in an empty pit: